bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # Short-Frame-Price-Prediction-on-Limit-Order-Book-Data
 Businesses or individuals might need to liquidate large amounts of $$ on short time frames.
 For any organization that has to perform high-volume purchases or liquidations on the market, this could reduce costs

 Data is collected every 30 seconds over the course of 48 hours.
-A lot of the data is stationary which required some extra feature engineering.
 Predictions were made on both a 5 minute future time frame and a 20 minute time frame.

 * We won't use future input values like liquidity or moving averages for predicting future timesteps.
 Instead, the model needs to predict many many timesteps in the future using only the training data
-   * More on this below
+   * More on this in model results section

-**The goal of this project is NOT to get as close as possible at each point, but rather to capture general trends because getting exactly the correct regression value is unlikely on such short time frames (next 20 minutes, every 30 seconds)**

 # Project Plan
 1. Take snap shots of the order book state at different times from BitMex websockets, collect all L2(individual orders) data